 - Admission into one of the following graduate departments: Anthropology, Art History and Archaeology, Classical Studies, History, Philosophy or Religious Studies.

 - Fulfillment of all the requirements of the major department.
 The master’s degree may be completed within two years; the doctorate normally requires three years of course work beyond the master’s level.

-- The minor consists of additional courses to be selected from Ancient Studies courses outside the student's major department.
-Requirements for the minor may vary from department to department; individual plans of study must be approved by the student's major adviser, the student's academic program director of graduate studies, and the Graduate School.
+- The minor consists of additional courses to be selected from Ancient Studies courses outside the student’s major department.
+Requirements for the minor may vary from department to department; individual plans of study must be approved by the student’s major advisor, the student’s academic program director of graduate studies, and the Office of Graduate Studies.

 - For the M.A. degree, a minimum of 9 hours at the 7000- or 8000-level from at least two departments outside the student’s home department.
 In some departments one or more courses may also be counted to fulfill another MA requirement.

 - For the Ph.D. degree, a minimum of 24 hours (including the work for the M.A.) from at least two departments outside the student’s home department.
 These must include at least one course at the 8000-level or above in each of these departments.